 Phase 1 – Preparation of the furniture

-- Spray the furniture with cleanser and makeup remover, spread it with a cloth and leave it to work for a few minutes;
+- Spray the furniture with Cleaner and Varnish Remover, spread it with a cloth and leave it to work for a few minutes

 - Be sure to rinse well with water to remove all residue;